HathorNetwork/rfcs/projects/hathor-wallet-headless/0003-fireblocks-integration.md

 - `uri`: path with querystring.
 - `nonce`: UUID4 or any random generator.
 - `iat` and `exp`: "issued at time" and "expiration".
-	- SInce it's a per-call token the difference between them can be very short (e.g. 30s).
+	- Since it's a per-call token the difference between them can be very short (e.g. 30s).

 - `sub`: The api key used in the first header.
 - `bodyHash`: The sha256 hash of the JSON encoded body of the request
 	- Or sha256 hash of an empty string if the body is empty (e.g. GET requests).